mattm458/project-logs/fall-2020/emotion-entrainment.md

 ## Project Log

 ### Final corrected acoustic-prosodic entrainment
 This is where I spent most of my time this week.
 I think I finally ironed out the issues in my feature extraction pipeline (there were a few).
 Here are my results.
 I omitted speech rate for now - I will address that next.
+The goal with this was to complete an analysis of acoustic/prosodic entrainment as a starting point to compare it with emotional entrainment.
+Since I think I'm done with the analysis, I will work on comparing them this week.

 **Global Convergence**